BuonOmo/kazoo/README.md

 # Kazoo

 improvisation game score on a webpage.
-It works on chromium, firefox and maybe more.

 Two windows communicating, for real-time editing.
 No installation needed !

+## Online version

+You can find kazoo [here](http://tti.insa-lyon.fr/kazoo/master.html).
+Along with it’s little brother [createCollection](http://tti.insa-lyon.fr/col/index.html).

+## Local version

-Note : doesn't work in Google Chrome due to "Cross origin requests" policy.
+It doesn't work in Google Chrome or any chromium based browser due to "Cross origin requests" policy.

-## Installation

 With firefox :